Same-sex marriage in Switzerland: Registered partnerships

 The canton of Geneva has had a partnership law on a cantonal level since 2001.
 It grants unmarried couples, both same-sex and opposite-sex, many of the same rights, responsibilities and protections as married couples.
 However, it does not allow benefits in taxation, social security, or health insurance premiums (unlike the federal law).
 The law is based on the French civil solidarity pact.
 In autumn 2016, the Department of Public Instruction of Geneva introduced new forms in schools allowing same-sex parents to be recognized; the previous forms with boxes for "father" and "mother" were replaced with two boxes listing "parents".

-On 22 September 2002, the canton of Zürich passed a same-sex partnership law by referendum (62.7% in favor) that goes further than Geneva's law, but requires couples to live together for six months before registering.
+On 22 September 2002, the canton of Zurich passed a same-sex partnership law by referendum (62.7% in favor) that goes further than Geneva's law, but requires couples to live together for six months before registering.

-In July 2004, the Grand Council of Neuchâtel passed a law recognizing unmarried couples, with 65 votes to 38.

-Registered partnerships for same-sex couples are recognized in the Constitution of the canton of Fribourg.
+In July 2004, the Grand Council of Neuchâtel passed a partnership law recognizing unmarried couples by 65 votes to 38.
+The law grants registered partners all the cantonal-level rights of marriage.
+Registered partnerships for same-sex couples are recognized in the Constitution of Fribourg.
 In May 2004, voters approved the Constitution with 58.03% in favor and 41.97% against.
 It took effect on 1 January 2005.
 Article 14(2) states: "The right to register a partnership for same-sex couples is guaranteed".